music-suite/music-suite/docs/src/User-Guide.md

 c
 ```

 This of course represents the note C. Notice that there is more information in the score than what we entered.
-This is because most musical aspects have a *default value* in Music Suite.
+This is because most musical aspects have a *default value*.
 We will see how to override them later, but for now we can note:

 - The default *octave* is the octave containing "middle C", or *C4* in [scientific pitch notation](https://en.wikipedia.org/wiki/Scientific_pitch_notation).